yui963/work/src/code-timechart/README.md

 To overview the indicators, you opens "indicators.ipynb" in Jupyter Notebook.
 It is a sample code for visualize the indicators from "./output/csv/AllIndicators.csv"

+### searchTest.ts (New)

+To analyze test files and extract information about test methods, execute the following command:

+> ts-node ./searchTest.ts <student_number> <session_id>

+This script searches for test method annotations (@Test) in Java test files within the workspace.
+It extracts the test method names along with their corresponding file names and timestamps, then stores this information in JSON format
+(.output/testInfoByDate).
+It saves create chart graph txt files into ./output/graph directory.

 ## Configuration